Researching for our wonderful planet Earth: the ZOE team at Planet Earth Day

 The project team from ZOE (Zoonosis Emergence across Degraded and Restored Forest Ecosystems) participated in the Marketplace of Science with their booth titled “Wild & Important: How the Health of Animals, Forests, and Humans is Connected.”

-The goal of the stand was to explain the link between intact ecosystems and the health of humans and animals to children aged 7–12.
-Using a large hidden-object picture, children first discovered how humans negatively impact nature—for example, through deforestation, urbanization, and environmental pollution.
-Afterwards, they had the opportunity to spin a wheel of fortune and receive an information card about parts of the ecosystem and diseases that can be transmitted between animals and humans, known as zoonoses.
-In this way, they learned not only about the roles of wildlife like ants, foxes, and wild bees in the ecosystem but also about the dangers posed by ticks and mosquitoes.
+The aim of the stand was to explain to children aged 7-12 the connection between intact ecosystems and the health of humans and animals.
+On a large hidden object picture, the children first discovered where humans have a negative impact on nature, for example through deforestation, urbanization and/or pollution.
+The children then had the opportunity to spin a wheel of fortune and receive a map with information about parts of the ecosystem.
+Among other things, they learned about the role of wild animals such as ants, foxes and wild bees in the ecosystem.

-An important part of the booth was explaining to children how to protect themselves against various pathogens.
-To playfully contribute to a healthy ecosystem, the children crafted plants and animals using colorful materials.
-As a result, the hidden-object poster became more vibrant throughout the afternoon, and the ecosystem grew healthier as the children eagerly added trees, insects, and mammals.
+To playfully contribute to a healthy ecosystem, the children then made their own plants and animals using lots of colorful materials.
+As the afternoon progressed, the hidden object poster became more and more colorful and the ecosystem healthier as the children diligently added trees, insects and mammals.

 Photos: Walter Skokanitsch